Get insider access

 1.18

-The imaging performance of the Shure SE215 is excellent.
-The weighted group delay is at 0.08, which is very low.
-The GD graph also shows that the entire group delay response is below the audibility threshold.
+Their imaging performance is superb.
+The group delay is extremely even, and the phase response is below the audibility threshold.
 This ensures a tight bass and a transparent treble reproduction.
-Additionally, the L/R drivers of our test unit were very well-matched, which is important for the accurate placement and localization of objects (instruments, voice, footsteps), in the stereo image.
+Additionally, the L/R drivers of our unit are very well-matched, which is important for the accurate placement and localization of objects (instruments, voice, footsteps) in the stereo image.
+This performance aligns with other products we've tested by Shure, indicating fantastic ergonomics and quality control.
+Imaging varies between units, so these results are only valid for our unit.

 0.4